aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 ### Introduction

 Most **SaaS** (multi-tenant) applications have **editions** (packages) that have different **features**.
-This way they can provide different **price and feature options** to their tenants (customers).
+This way, they can provide different **price and feature options** to their tenants (customers).

 ASP.NET Boilerplate provides a **feature system** to make it easier.
 You